FTarfasse/quick-perf-wiki/Example-illustrating-how-annotation-scopes-work.md

 import java.util.Collections;

-/*The configuration class has to be in org.quickperf package*/ public class QuickPerfConfiguration implements SpecifiableAnnotations {
+/*The configuration class has to be in org.quickperf package*/ public class QuickPerfConfiguration implements SpecifiableGlobalAnnotations {

     public Collection<Annotation> specifyAnnotationsAppliedOnEachTest() {